UnviableFriend/phooks/README.md

 * `python phooks.py` Run the script

 **BIG NOTE** If you want to use this, you will likely want to run it as a service so it starts with your server and is always running.
 I can not help you here.
 Ask Google/ChatGPT/your IT friend how to do that for your particular Operating System/Environment.

+## Features
+- Detailed tag submission including MBIDs & ISRCs.
+See [Supported Fields Comparison](metadataSupport.md)
+- Now Playing support
+- (Optional) Local JSON cache of submitted listens
+- (Optional) Local JSON cache of webhooks triggering a submission(Could be useful if there is submission failure or debugging)
+- (Optional) Error logging